l1xnan/obsidian-better-export-pdf/README.md

 }
 ```

+### Select Disabled CSS Snippts

+First, enable the `Select CSS snippets` option in the plugin configuration.
+This will allow you to see the `CSS snippets` option in the modal for exporting PDFs.
+From there, you can choose CSS snippets that have not been globally enabled in the `Appearance > CSS Fragments` section.

 ### Add PDF metadata

 PDF Metadata can be added to through frontMatter of the configuration document.
 Supported field items are: